dmeim/ilovemypretty.com/public/feelings/sad/verses.md

 ---

-> "Cast all your anxiety on him because he cares for you."
->
-> — 1 Peter 5:7

----

-> "Weeping may stay for the night, but rejoicing comes in the morning."
+> "Weeping may endure for a night, but joy comes in the morning."
 >
 > — Psalm 30:5